Now that we’re heading into Spring, holiday planning season is upon us.

 In August last year a toddler fell from a second floor hotel window in Blackpool and suffered a fractured skull.
 Just two weeks earlier a five year old boy fell to his death from a hotel window in Malaysia.

 Their parents were in the room, but the children were doing what they do best, being inquisitive and adventurous.

 So, should window restrictors be essential in holiday accommodation?
 We think so.

 Absolutely.
-Our business is window restrictors.
+Our business is window safety locks and restrictors.
 We also have families and as part of our business we get exposure to these stories more than others.
 Every month we read the terrible stories around the world and it hits home.
 And we think if only there was something that could’ve prevented this happening.
 And this drives our passion to increase awareness of the risks of falls from open windows, to avoid the pain of horrific accidents and their lifechanging outcomes.